andrevilas/xpory-trader/docs/sprints/trader/control-plane-api.md

 Canonical schema for cross-WL trade telemetry is defined in `docs/sprints/trader/trader-purchase-telemetry.md`.

+Trade-balance visibility depends on the telemetry payload content.
+The Control Plane can only compute bilateral balances when events include both WL parties (`originWhiteLabelId` + `targetWhiteLabelId`) and trade values (ex:
+`confirmedQuantity`/`requestedQuantity` with `unitPrice`).
+If those fields are missing from the event payloads, the CP will still store the telemetry but cannot derive a bilateral balance between two WLs.

 ## WhiteLabel fields

 The WL registry includes `gatewayUrl` (base URL for CP → WL dispatches such as